whisthq/whist/README.md

 ### Branch Conventions

-#### `master` is for Releases only; `staging` is "almost `master`"
+#### `prod` is for Releases only; `staging` is "almost `prod`"

-At Fractal, we maintain a `master` branch for releases only, and auto-tag every commit on `master` with a release tag [[TODO]](https://github.com/fractal/fractal/issues/1139).
+At Fractal, we maintain a `prod` branch for releases only, and auto-tag every commit on `prod` with a release tag [[TODO]](https://github.com/fractal/fractal/issues/1139).

 We also maintain a `staging` branch for release candidates.
-Therefore, `staging` will always be ahead of `master`, except after a production release, when they will be even.
+Therefore, `staging` will always be ahead of `prod`, except after a production release, when they will be even.

 When we approach a release milestone, we:

 1. Fast-forward `staging` to match `dev`.
 This signifies a feature freeze for that release, and we only perform critical bug fixes.
 2. Perform extensive, end-to-end testing (in practice, this is accomplished by us dogfooding our own product).
 3. We hotfix bugs by forking a branch off `staging` and then fast-forward merging it into `staging` (having the same effect as committing directly to `staging`, but with a PR for review and CI).
-4. To release, we fast-forward `master` to match `staging` and create a tagged release commit.
+4. To release, we fast-forward `prod` to match `staging` and create a tagged release commit.
 This triggers our auto-deployment workflows, and we push to production.
 5. If changes were made to `staging` before release, we merge `staging` into `dev` as well (one of the rare instances that calls for a merge commit, to prevent rewriting history on `dev`).

-Note that we always try to maintain the invariant that `master` can be fast-forwarded to match `staging`, and `staging` can be fast-forwarded to match `dev`.
+Note that we always try to maintain the invariant that `prod` can be fast-forwarded to match `staging`, and `staging` can be fast-forwarded to match `dev`.
 The only exception is when we have to make hotfixes to `staging` or `prod`, and we always merge these changes back.

 ### `dev` is for development